siteroller/moorte/Source/Assets/scripts/README.md

 #AssetLoader
-The assets lazy loader.
+Assets lazy loader.

+###Background
 MooTools More includes a class call Assets.
 Assets is wonderful if you need to lazy load one file.

-But it misses on lazy loading the way the world needs:
+But it misses many essentials:

  - Multiple assets (eg. 2+ javascript files).
  - Multiple asset types (2 js, 2 css)